nikita-mospan/ConwayLifeGameJavaFX/README.md

 > mvn package
 ```

-This will create executable jar and supporting resources inside target directory (it is ignored by Git).
+This will create an executable jar and supporting resources inside target directory (it is ignored by Git).
 To clean target directory, run:

 ```shell
 > mvn clean